Florian Habicht: Biography

 In 2009 Habicht was the recipient of the inaugural Harriet Friedlander New York Artist Residency.
 During his stay in New York City he filmed and performed in Love Story, which premiered at the opening night of the New Zealand International Film Festival in 2011.
 Love Story won Best Film, Best Director and Best editor at the New Zealand Film Awards that year.
 The film toured international festivals and in 2012 won the Audience Choice Award at the Pluk de Nacht Outdoor Film Festival in Amsterdam.

-Jarvis Cocker saw Love Story at the London International Film Festival and his British Pop group Pulp have since collaborated with Habicht and UK producer Alex Boden (Cloud Atlas) on a feature documentary about Pulp and their home town Sheffield.
+Jarvis Cocker saw Love Story at the London International Film Festival and his British Pop group Pulp have since collaborated with Habicht and British producer Alex Boden (Cloud Atlas) on a feature documentary about Pulp and their home town Sheffield.
 The film was released in 2014.

-Habicht's father is the acclaimed '60s photographer Frank Habicht, whose work, produced mostly in London and Berlin, has recently regained critical and popular interest.
+Habicht's father was the 1960s photographer Frank Habicht (9 December 1938 – 8 October 2024), whose work, produced mostly in London and Berlin, has recently regained critical and popular interest.